firefly-oss/common-platform-accounting-gl/README.md

 ## Overview

-The Common Platform Accounting GL microservice is designed to handle all general ledger accounting operations for the Catalis platform.
+The Common Platform Accounting GL microservice is designed to handle all general ledger accounting operations for the Firefly platform.
 It provides a reactive API built with Spring WebFlux and uses PostgreSQL with R2DBC for data storage and retrieval.

 ### Key Features